Nominal Recursors as Epi-Recursors: Extended Technical Report

 Having different nominal recursors in front of us laid out as epi-recursors, we can view Pitts's trick in a new light.
-Remember that, when deploying $r_2$ to define $\sem$, we used the operator $\FV^\SS$, which is a laxer notion of free-variable than that allowed by $r_1$.
-An equivalent definition of $I'$ is as the set of all elements of $I$ that have $\FV^\SS$ finite.
-In this light, Pitts's trick can be seen as borrowing the free-variable operator from the different recursor $r_2$, in order to single out a suitable target domain for deploying $r_1$!
-One can also prove that, on $I'$, the nominal-logic support (defined from permutation via \FvDPm{}) \emph{coincides} with $\FV^\SS$---which means that, for the target domain $I'$, $r_1$ works as well as $r_2$. \looseness=-1
+Remember that, when deploying $r_2$ to define $\sem$, we used the operator $\FV^\SS\!$, which is a laxer notion of free-variable than that allowed by $r_1$.
+An equivalent definition of $I'$ is as the set of all elements of $I$ that have $\FV^\SS\!$ finite.
+Thus, Pitts's trick can be seen as borrowing the free-variable operator from the different recursor $r_2$, in order to single out a suitable target domain for deploying $r_1$!
+One can also prove that, on $I'$, the nominal-logic support (defined from permutation via \FvDPm{}) \emph{coincides} with $\FV^\SS\!$---which means that, for the target domain $I'$, $r_1$ works as well as $r_2$. \looseness=-1

 Thus, on a subset of the target domain that is closed under constructors, the previously deemed weaker recursor $r_1$ can simulate $r_2$.
-As it turns out, this is a general phenomenon, which we can phrase for epi-recursors as a gentler expressiveness comparison, and apply to our array of nominal recursors. \looseness=-1
+As it turns out, this is a general phenomenon, which we can phrase for epi-recursors as a gentler expressiveness comparison. \looseness=-1